Best Vitamin C: A Pharmacist’s Opinion (2026)

 What is liposomal vitamin C?

-Vitamin C is water-soluble, meaning it is only soluble in water.
-The liposomal process involves encapsulating it in tiny fat spheres called “liposomes”.
+Vitamin C is water-soluble, meaning it only dissolves in water.
+The liposomal process involves encapsulating it in tiny fatty spheres called “liposomes”.

-Liposomal vitamin C offers better absorption through the intestinal mucosa and cell membranes.
-It also has excellent stability: it does not degrade once in the body.
+Liposomal vitamin C offers better absorption through the intestinal lining and cell walls.
+It also has excellent stability: it does not break down once in the body.

-Finally, it is distributed in a more gradual way throughout the body.
+Finally, it is distributed more gradually throughout the body.

 Note that the effectiveness of liposomal forms depends on the quality of the product.